 using replication, you should set the variable no lower than the

-maximum number of days your slaves might lag behind the master.
-To
+maximum number of days your replicas might lag behind the source.

-You can force MySQL to start using new log files by flushing the
+To force MySQL to start using new log files, flush the logs.
+Log

-addition, the binary log is flushed when its size reaches the
+addition, the server flushes the binary log automatically when

 If binary logging is enabled, the server closes the current binary log file and opens a new log file with the next sequence number.